QuantConnect/lean-cli/README.md

   --terminal-link-server-port INTEGER
                                   The port of the SAPI server --terminal-link-emsx-broker TEXT
-                                  The EMSX broker to use --terminal-link-emsx-account TEXT
+                                  The EMSX broker to use (Optional).
+  --terminal-link-emsx-account TEXT
-                                  The EMSX account to use --terminal-link-openfigi-api-key TEXT
+                                  The EMSX account to use (Optional).
+  --terminal-link-emsx-team TEXT  The EMSX team to receive order events from (Optional).
+  --terminal-link-openfigi-api-key TEXT
                                   The Open FIGI API key to use for mapping options --tt-user-name TEXT             Your Trading Technologies username